kwaldenphd/race-surveillance-education/README.md

 Our readings for this week challenge us to think expansively about what surveillance looks like and how it shows up particularly in K12 education.
 Thinking across these readings...
 - What stood out to you in terms of how these articles present or discuss surveillance?
 Anything that was particularly challenging, surprising, eye-opening, etc?
 - Where and how the intersection of race and surveillance shows up
-- What kinds of "othering" happens via surveillance technologies in education, thinking about race as well as gender, sexuality, ability and disability, neurotypically and neurodivergence, socio-economic class, cultural and linguistic identity, religious practice, etc.
+- What kinds of "othering" happens via surveillance technologies in education, thinking about race as well as gender, sexuality, ability and disability, neurotypicality and neurodivergence, socio-economic class, cultural and linguistic identity, religious practice, etc.
 - Connections with previous class content/discussions
 - Other questions/comments/observations

 Some of our content for this week- specifically the "Cameras in the Classroom" report and Coshandra Dillard's *Learning for Justice* article- make specific policy recommendations or ask us to imagine alternative frameworks and possibilities for surveillance in K12 education.
-- DISCUSSION QUESTION PLACEHOLDER
+- What stood out to you from this article
+- Connections with other readings from this week and/or previous class discussions
+- Other questions/comments/observations

 # Lab Options